diafygi/acme-nosudo/README.md

 #Let's Encrypt Without Sudo

-**WARNING: THE LET'S ENCRYPT CERTIFICATE AUTHORITY IS NOT YET READY!
-ANY CERTIFICATES YOU HAVE SIGNED NOW WILL STILL RETURN BROWSER WARNINGS!**
+**WARNING: THE LET'S ENCRYPT CERTIFICATE AUTHORITY IS ONLY IN BETA!
+YOU MUST HAVE A WHITELISTED DOMAIN DURING BETA.
+GENERAL AVAILABILITY WILL BE SOON!**

 The [Let's Encrypt](https://letsencrypt.org/) initiative is a fantastic program that is going to offer **free** https certificates!
 However, the one catch is